MicrosoftDocs/learn/learn-pr/azure/build-reusable-bicep-templates-parameters/includes/3-exercise-add-parameters-with-decorators.md

 ### Limit input values

 Your toy company will deploy the HR application to three environments: dev, test, and prod.
-Let's limit the `environmentName` parameter to these three values.
+You'll limit the `environmentName` parameter to only allow those three values.

 1. In the _main.bicep_ file in Visual Studio Code, find the `environmentName` parameter.
 Insert an `@allowed` decorator underneath its `@description` decorator.
 After you're finished, the parameter should look like this example: